-We work closely with local community groups, educators and impact producers to support impact campaigns centered on films.
-Such campaign collaboration has ranged from the inclusion of campaign surveys to bringing together policy and community stakeholders around issues such as migrant workers, climate change, trafficking, elder care and homelessness.
+With so many festivals, GPFF understands that each filmmaker must carefully weigh the costs and benefits of each festival opportunity.
+GPFF is focused on catalyzing community engagement and positive, peaceful action.
+It is not a competitive event, but a forum for education and inspiration.
+If part of your festival plan involves the launch/roll-out of an impact campaign or you are seeking opportunities to connect with audiences over the issues and ideas contained in your work, GPFF is a good fit.
+To support impact campaigns centered on films, GPFF leverages over 20 years in the community.
+Impact campaign collaborations have ranged from the inclusion of campaign surveys to bringing together policy and community stakeholders around issues such as migrant workers, the environment, climate change, voting rights, women’s rights, trafficking, elder care and homelessness.
 GPFF is not a passive exhibition event, but a commitment to building relationships and resources aimed at increasing the presence of justice year round.

-Social Inequality (Class, Race, Gender, Mobility, Age, etc.)
+Social Inequality (Class, Race, Gender, Ability, Age, etc.)

 Climate Change/Sustainable Energy/Economic Policy